CDCgov/SDP-CBR/README.md

 Now when you use "Add to Project" button in the OpenShift console, you should see a template for this quickstart.

+The s2i templates will build the entire project and assumes that the resulting build will place the application in a single jar file in the top level target directory of the project.
+As this is not the case for this projects setup you will need to add an environment variable that will inform the s2i template where to look for the resulting jar file to run.
+The variable is ARTIFACT_DIRECTORY and it must be set to either phinms/target or foodNet/target depending on which route is being deployed.

 ### Running the application locally

-The maven command to build the application described above produces an all-in-one jar file that can be run locally.
-The jar file is created in the target directory and can be run with the following comand.
+The maven command to build the application described above produces an all-in-one jar file that can be run locally for both the foodnet and phinms sub modules.
+The jar files are created in the target directory of the individual sub projects and can be run with the following commands.

+     java -jar foodNet/target/sdp-cbr-foodnet-1.1.0.jar
-     java -jar target/sdp-cbr-1.0.0-SNAPSHOT.jar
+     java -jar phinms/target/sdp-cbr-phinms-1.1.0.jar

 When running locally the application can be configured through extenal properties files according as provided by the spring boot framework.
 Information on this external configuration can be found at the following location. https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html#boot-features-external-config-profile-specific-properties